omar-abdelgawad/rust-xp-monkey-interpreter/README.md

 # Monkey-rs
-reading chapter 3 section 5.
+reading chapter 3 section 7.
-Should start from 3.5 page 120 infix expressions.
+Should start from 3.7 page 127 return statements.